Every year in the U.S. more than six million car crashes occur.

 5. Thermal Imaging/Infrared ADAS Sensors

 Thermal imaging sensors use infrared technology to create images of objects based on the heat they emit.
-They are used to detect pedestrians and help drivers see more clearly in poor road conditions such as darkness, fog, sun glare, or haze.
+They are used in ADAS systems to detect pedestrians and help drivers see more clearly in poor road conditions such as darkness, fog, sun glare, or haze.

 Automotive ADAS Systems Today